danieljsharpe/DISCOTRESS/documentation.md

 The memory costs of state reduction computations can be reduced by setting the type of the "h" members (which represent the numbers of kMC steps for transitions, when using the **KPS** algorithm) of the Node and Edge structures (defined in the file *ktn.h*) to _int_, since these members are not used in the state reduction methods.

 **COMMITTOR**
   specifies that a state reduction procedure is performed to compute the committor probabilities for all nodes.
 The committor probabilities are written to the files *committor\_AB.dat* and *committor\_BA.dat* (for A<-B and B<-A directions, respectively).
-Note that the committor probabilities determined by this method are for each node, and the calculation is exact and deterministic (unlike calculation of the committor probabilities for the bins from simulation data, cf. the **BINSFILE** keyword).
+Note that the committor probabilities determined by this method are for each node, and the calculation is exact and deterministic (unlike calculation of the committor probabilities for the bins from simulation data, cf. the **BINFILE** keyword).

 **ABSORPTION**
   specifies that a state reduction procedure is performed to compute the absorption probabilities.
 The probabilities b\_ij that a trajectory initialised from the non-absorbing node i is absorbed at node j are written to the file *absorption.dat* in the format "i / j / b\_ij".
 For the initial occupation probability distribution (which, by default, is assumed to be a local equilibrium within the initial set B), the absorption (hitting) probabilities for each absorbing node are printed to the file *hitting\_probs.dat*.